Bridgetek/EVE-MCU-BRT_AN_012-Example-Pico/README.md

 ## CMake

-From a command line prompt the `cmake` utility will generate and compile the `bin` file for programming the device.
+From a command line prompt the `cmake` utility will generate and compile the `uf2` file for programming the device.

-The generator "MinGW Makefiles" is used for the pico Toolchain.
+The generator "Unix Makefiles" is used for the pico Toolchain.
+When configuring the build environment using CMake the "PICO platform" should be reported as `RP2040` and the "PICO target board" should be reported as `pico`.
 Also, it is useful to generate build files in an intermediate directory.
 A good command line to choose to generate build files for CMake is:

-`cmake -G "MinGW Makefiles" -B build -S .`
+`cmake -G "Unix Makefiles" -B build -S .`

 Then the binary can be compiled with:

 `cmake --build build`

-Optional parameters for the build are:
+Optional parameters for the build are as described in the pico/RP2040 documentation.
-- Select debug or release builds with `-DBUILD=Release` or `-DBUILD=Debug`.
-- Change the name of the generated output files with `-DPROJECT=name`.

 # Changing the Application Software

 The application software provided can be altered and changed if required.

-With each software change, the project should be rebuilt and reprogrammed into the IDM2040-7A.
+With each software change, the project should be rebuilt and reprogrammed into the IDM2040.

 Windows will not reload a driver for a device with the same VID/PID and serial number but a different USB Class.
 If there are driver problems then remove the "USB Composite Device" detected for the application in Windows Device Manager then unplug and replug the device.

 # Software Implementation

 The application note implements a USB HID class device which can be accessed by a USB host with appropriate driver software.
-The USB device code is implemented in `main.c` and USB HID class specific code is in `keyboard.c`.
+The USB device code is implemented in `main.c` and USB HID class specific code is in `usb_descriptors.c`.
+Control of the screen is performed by `eve_keyboard.c`.
+This includes all the screen layout except the keyboard area which is drawn in the `eve_ui_keyboard` library.
-All virtual keyboard drawing is carried out in the `eve_ui` library which invokes the eve library for low-level control of the IDM2040-7A device.
+All virtual keyboard drawing will use aspects of the `eve_ui` library which in-turn invokes the EVE library for low-level control of the BT817 device.

 Keypress events detected on the virtual keyboard will generate "tags" which uniquely represent one keyboard action.
 These tags indicate that a key has been pressed, such as a letter or number key.
-Each tag received will be converted into a HID report and sent to the host via USB.
+Each tag received by the `eve_ui_keyboard` library will be converted into a HID report in `main.c` and sent to the host via USB.

 ## USB Implementation Overview